ADA Certification Statement and Accessibility Inventory

 The State Arts Office and the West Virginia Commission on the Arts strive to achieve several goals related to the accessibility of the arts.

-• Work with WVCA members to assess policy, procedures, programming, and guidelines with the intent to increase access, inclusion, diversity, and equity within our grant programs.
+- ֎ Work with WVCA members to assess policy, procedures, programming, and guidelines with the intent to increase arts access within our grant programs.

 Resource Folder Link

-As part of this work, we maintain a folder of resources to assist artists and arts organizations in their own efforts to increase inclusion, access, diversity, and equity.
-In the “Equity and Access” folder, you’ll find an often-updated document with links to all kinds of resources from government agencies and arts organizations regarding equity and access in the arts.
+As part of this work, we maintain a folder of resources to assist artists and arts organizations in their own efforts to increase ats access.
+In the “Accessibility” folder linked below, you’ll find an often-updated document with links to all kinds of resources from government agencies and arts organizations regarding access in the arts.